Kevin De Bruyne

 Kevin De Bruyne (/nl/; born 28 June 1991) is a Belgian professional footballer who plays as a midfielder for club Napoli and the Belgium national team.
-Widely regarded as one of the best players of his generation and one of the best players in Premier League history, De Bruyne has been described as a "complete" footballer.
-He is tied with Ferenc Puskás as the all-time leading European assist provider in international football (53).
+Widely regarded as one of the greatest players of his generation and one of the best players in Premier League history, De Bruyne has been described as a "complete" footballer.

 After spending most of his youth career at Gent, De Bruyne began his professional senior career at Genk, where he was a regular player when they won the 2010–11 Belgian Pro League.
 In 2012, he joined English club Chelsea, where he was used sparingly and then loaned to Werder Bremen.
 He signed with VfL Wolfsburg for £18 million in 2014, establishing himself as one of the best players in the Bundesliga and was integral in the club's 2014–15 DFB-Pokal win.
 In the summer of 2015, De Bruyne joined Manchester City for a then-club record £54 million.
 Making 422 appearances for the club, he won the UEFA Champions League, six Premier League titles, five League Cups, and two FA Cups.
 In 2017–18, he had a significant role in City becoming the only Premier League team to attain 100 points in a single league season.
-In 2019–20, De Bruyne equalled the record for most assists in a Premier League season and was named Player of the Season, the award he won for the second time in 2021–22.
+In 2019–20, De Bruyne equalled the then-record for most assists in a Premier League season and was named Player of the Season, the award he won for the second time in 2021–22.
 He was again heavily involved in 2022–23, as Manchester City sealed the continental treble in their most successful season to date.
+In June 2025, he joined Napoli on a free transfer.